elliottmorris/portfolio/content/_index.md

 ---

-**[I am a data journalist](https://mediadirectory.economist.com/people/g-elliott-morris-2/)** for _The Economist_ based in Washington, DC.
+**[I am a data journalist](https://mediadirectory.economist.com/people/g-elliott-morris-2/)** at _The Economist_ based in Washington, DC.
 I write mostly about American politics and elections, usually by engaging in a close study of political science, political polling and demographic data.

 This is a simple site for listing all of my work in one place.
 Some details are omitted for simplicity's sake.
 Go to my blog, [thecrosstab.com](https://www.thecrosstab.com), for more information and regular updates.